Fescue Grass 101: What It Is and How To Grow It

-Fescue is known as cool-season grass with heat, cold, and drought tolerance.
-The grass is a popular selection for homeowners in the northern part of the country but is well-suited for areas that experience both warm and cool seasons.
+Fescue is a family of cool-season turfgrasses with tolerance to heat, cold, and drought.
+The grass is a popular selection for homeowners in the northern part of the country but is also well-suited for areas that experience both warm and cool seasons.

-Tall fescue is a low-maintenance grass with a signature bunch-forming growth pattern that rarely requires dethatching.
-Fescue’s deep roots are efficient in drawing nutrients out of your soil, and as a result, the grass typically requires less fertilizer than other cool-season grasses.
-To learn more about fescue grass’ characteristics, growing patterns, and care, read our guide to decide if it’s right for your yard.
+Fescue’s deep roots are efficient in drawing nutrients out of your soil, and as a result, the grass typically requires less fertilizer and water than other cool-season grasses.
+We’ll identify some of the most popular types of fescue grass used in lawns and compare them to help you decide if fescue is right for your yard.

 Pros and Cons of Fescue Grass